-TVFC/ASN re-enrollment will take place in October in preparation for the following year.
+TVFC/ASN program re-enrollment takes place in October in preparation for the following year.
 Vaccine shipments may be interrupted if TVFC/ASN-enrolled clinics do not complete re-enrollment activities within the required timeframe.
 Providers who do not successfully re-enroll for the following calendar year will be suspended from ordering vaccines on the first working day of December to prevent receipt of vaccines in January.